AbsentTech/ubuntu-terraform/README.md

 - Terraform (version 0.14 or above)
 - Proxmox Virtual Environment

+## Github Actions
+There is a github actions workflow in place that you can use to generate the Vm's

+### Requirements
+The workflow uses terraform with remote state currently that is Aws DynamoDB To access the internal pve it also uses tailscale.

 ## Getting Started

 To get started with this template, follow these steps: